jina-ai/jina/docs/migrate-to-jina3/migrate.md

 Jina 3 introduces a number of exciting features, but to be able to enjoy them, you will also have to make some tweaks to your existing Jina 2 code.

-One of the major changes in Jina 3 is the inclusion of the [docarray library](https://docarray.jina.ai/).
+One of the major changes in Jina 3 is the inclusion of [docarray](https://docarray.jina.ai/):
+The previously included `Document` and `DocumentArray` data structured now form their own library and include new features, improved performance, and increased flexibility.
 Accordingly, the scope of the changes in Jina 3 will be mainly related to `Document` and `DocumentArray`.

+In general, the breaking changes are aiming for increased simplicity and consistency, making your life easier in the long run.
 Here you can find out what exactly you will have to change.

 ## Attribute renamings